 Shaky Knees Music Festival in Atlanta

 Escape the Ordinary at these 8 Georgia Music Festivals

-Athfest Music & Arts Festival
+Athfest Music & Arts Festival, June 24-26, 2022

 As one of the state’s largest music fests, Music Midtown draws fans to Atlanta every September.
 The long list of acts in the weekend lineup covers many musical genres.
 Held annually since 1994, with a five-year hiatus from 2006 to 2011, this two-day blow-out came back to life and now brings some of the industry’s biggest names.
 The fest, held outdoors in Piedmont Park, has seen acts by the likes of Jane’s Addiction, Pearl Jam, Ludacris, Artic Monkeys, Red Hot Chili Peppers and T.I.